shawnvera/to-do-list/pseudocode.md

     Components

+        ToDoList
+            render the todo items
-        ToDoList - render teh to do items, based on a filtered set of item in state DON'T DO THESE (to CONCRETE) ToDoListAll - ToDoListCompleted, ToDoListImportantUrgent
+            based on a filtered set of items in state DON'T DO THESE (to CONCRETE) ToDoListAll - ToDoListCompleted, ToDoListImportantUrgent

     ToDoItem